tips & trends

 DON’T: Expose your nails to certain foods and spices.
 Some intensely colored foods and spices like beets or turmeric naturally stain everything they come in contact with, including your nails.
 Whenever possible, try to use gloves when preparing these ingredients and a utensil when consuming them.

-DON’T: Indulge in long hot baths or a jacuzzi.
+DON’T: Indulge in long hot baths.
 Think of hot water as the mortal enemy of your manicure.
 The hot heat and moisture causes nails to soften, and any enamel to loosen, chip and peel away.

 DON’T: Pick off your manicure!
 A peeling mani is like that unripe pimple on your chin: irresistible, but oh so lethal.
 Picking off your polish can take off layers of your actual nail with it, leaving them weak and frayed at the tip.
 Remember: it takes up to 3 months for your natural nail to grow from root to tip.
 If you peel off your polish, you’re going to have to live with nail damage for a few months.